kishandattada/ShoeCart/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.shopping.responsive-page-service' is invalid and this project uses 'com.shopping.responsivepageservice' instead.
+* The original package name 'com.shopping.responsive-page-com.shopping.responsivepageservice.service' is invalid and this project uses 'com.shopping.responsivepageservice' instead.

 # Getting Started